bfidatadigipres/dpx_encoding/README.md

 - Script looks through all logs for 'Reversablity was checked, no issue detected' where found:
   - Outputs successful cooked filenames to rawcooked_success.log
   - Prints list to post_rawcook.log
-  - Moves Matroska files using GNU parallel to DPI ingest path
+  - Moves Matroska files using GNU parallel to check/ folder
   - Moves successfully cooked DPX sequences to dpx_completed/ path
   - Moves log file to logs/ path